kreyssel/jira-plugin/README.txt

     separated workflows you can map the different workflow actions to the same commit action.

+  - TODOs

-  - TODO: For non trivial workflows with required action fields, how can i provide the values for it?
+    For non trivial workflows with required action fields:  how can i provide the values for it?

-  - In out favorite scm client, can we use commit comment templates to keep the notation.
+  - In our favorite scm client, can we use "commit comment templates" to keep the notation.

   - Error handling:
     If any error occurred (workflow action not found, error on execute the action